Golf as a Business Tool

 Unlike meetings, calls, or conferences, golf has three built-in advantages:

-- It lasts a long time
+- It lasts a long time.

-- It happens in a relaxed environment
+- It happens in a relaxed environment.

-- It removes constant digital interruptions
+- It removes constant digital interruptions.

 You’re walking.
 Talking.
 Thinking.
 Missing shots.
 Laughing at yourself.
-And slowly, without realizing it, lowering your professional guard.
+Slowly, without realising it, you lower your professional guard.
+Business relationships are rarely built at times of pressure — they’re built at moments of ease.

 How Many Decision Makers and Company Owners Play Golf?